Timothy C. Hain, MD, Chicago IL. Return to Migraine main page. Page last modified: January 18, 2018

 It should be noted here that no hormonal treatment regimen has FDA approval for migraine or headache indication.
 Thus all of the use of these treatments is "off label".

-The general goal of hormonal treatment is to stabilize estrogen and avoid or blunt the drop around menstruation.
+The general goal of hormonal treatment is to stabilize estrogen and avoid or blunt the drop in estrogen around menstruation.
 There are many ways that estrogen can be administered -- basically pills, patches, and implants.
 One can also "shut off" estrogen using a gonadatrophin agonist such as lupron, or provide higher doses of estrogen.
 High doses of estrogen are generally now avoided due to worry about increasing the risk of blood clots and breast cancer.
 Nevertheless, there is a role for clinical judgment in situations where the benefits are large.

 Additionally, the use of oral contraceptives is generally contraindicated in women with migraine with aura (Allais, Gabellari et al. 2009).
 The risk of stroke is roughly 2-fold increased (Schurks, Rist et al. 2009).
 Non-estrogen containing birth control pills can be used safely in migraine with aura, according to Dodick (Dodick 2009).
 In other words, estrogen is to be avoided when possible in women with migraine with aura.